GeorgeGkas/isometricObelisk.js/README.md

 I did my best to create a detailed documentation on how to use this module.
 Please go to [Wiki Page](https://github.com/GeorgeGks/isometricObelisk.js/wiki) of this project to find how to move in this module, what each parameters mean, and to view illustated tutorials with basic and advance usage.

-After you read it, this is how simple is to create a basic cube isometric shape:
+After you read it, this is how simple is to create a basic cube isometric shape using the default values:

 ```javascript
 _isometric.cube().color().position().render();